Impact on Business (GRI3-3)

 CKPower operates in accordance with universal human rights principles to create a fair and equitable work environment, with emphasis on the following areas:

-1. Respect for employee rights, including fair and appropriate compensation based on capabilities and performance, equitable provision of benefits that are competitive within the industry, safe working conditions, and the right to assembly
+1. Respect for employee rights, including fair and appropriate compensation based on capabilities and performance, equitable provision of benefits that are competitive within the industry, safe working conditions, and the right to freedom of association.

 2. Promotion of diversity in terms of physical attributes, opinions, and organizational culture